Experience Asia in Windstar Style.

 Immerse yourself in an epic travel adventure that contrasts Southeast Asia’s grandest contemporary marvels with epic ancient temples and rustic villages throughout a 2-week tour from Angkor Wat in Siem Reap, Cambodia, to the ports, beaches and modern cities throughout Thailand, Malaysia and Singapore.
 Angkor Wat’s in depth land excursion gives you the freedom to experience the harmony and grandeur of this UNESCO site when you witness the temple at dawn or join up later in the day to see Angkor Wat and Angkor Thom, the Banyon Temple, Ta Prohm and more.
 After two days in Cambodia you’ll fly to Bangkok and see famed landmarks like the Golden Buddha, Wat Traimit, Wat Pho and the Marble Temple before boarding your ship bound for the Gulf of Thailand.
 Relax beachside on an idyllic, uncrowded shoreline near Ko Kut.
 Shoot skyward in a state-of-the-art elevator to the KL Tower observation deck and take in the sweeping views of Kuala Lumpur.
 Wander a serpentine bridge deck and ponder summit vistas from the airy Langkawi Skybridge above Langkawi’s UNESCO Global Geopark, the longest curved, free-span suspension bridge in the world.
 This cruise features a special overnight stay in Thailand’s Phuket, so you can spend the day basking on a sunny beach before dining and dancing late into the evening.
 Trace your fingers along the weathered walls and UNESCO World Heritage architecture of Penang, formerly known as George Town, the first British settlement established by the East India Trade Company.
 Sample authentic local or eclectic, ethnic street foods ranging from simple grilled chicken to Chinese stir-fry or a wide range of Indian- and Thai-influenced curry dishes.
 Browse cluttered kiosks and colorful corner shops overladen with handicrafts and trinkets in Singapore’s Chinatown and Little India.
 It’s a perfect final stop for picking up one-of-a-kind personal mementos and souvenirs before catching a flight either home or to your next vacation getaway.

-Beijing (Tianjin) to Hong Kong - 14 Days
+Hong Kong to Tianjin (Beijing) - 14 Days

 Immerse your senses in a Far East journey featuring the vibrant big cities of Beijing, Hong Kong and Taipei combined with the natural beauty of remote coastlines and Ishigaki Island’s rare blue coral reefs off Japan.
 Journey inland to Mutianyu, where you can walk along the best preserved sections of The Great Wall, and visit the storied walled city of Xian, where you can marvel at the bronze spears and intricate mail detailing sculpted into ancient Terracotta Warriors.
 Wander the wide, 109-acre expanse of Beijing’s historic Tiananmen Square, one of the largest public spaces in the world.
 Slurp spicy noodles and dine on delicious duck in Qingdao, or tour museums that reveal the European influences dating back to Imperial Germany’s century-old mining operations.
 Float in a glass-bottom boat over colorful fish and sharp reefs near Ishigaki Island in Japan.
 Participate in a Chinese Kong Fu tea ceremony in Taipei, or set off for the steep, green mountains and rags-to-riches stories throughout the old gold mining village of Chiufen.
 Among the precipitous steel and glass canyons of Hong Kong, you can board a steep funicular railway bound for the Peak Tram Station high above the contemporary wonders lining the shores of Victoria Harbor.